inphobia/p5-idea-wikiclone/Implemented-features.md

 Here is the list of features, currently implemented in the Camelcade (don't forget to check [known issues](https://github.com/hurricup/Perl5-IDEA/wiki/Known-issues)):

-* Perl5 lexing and parsing.
+* Perl5 lexing and parsing (up to [5.26](https://github.com/Camelcade/Perl5-IDEA/releases/tag/2017.1.2)).
 As soon as it's not a port of native Perl5 lexer/parser, it may have some bugs.
 If you've encountered situation, where your code is not being parsed properly, feel free to create an issue with code example.
 * Currently supported languages are Perl5, POD, and some extensions:
   * [Class::Accessor](http://search.cpan.org/~kasei/Class-Accessor/lib/Class/Accessor.pm) API ([annotations](https://github.com/Camelcade/Perl5-IDEA/wiki/Annotations) supported).
   * [TryCatch](http://search.cpan.org/~ash/TryCatch/lib/TryCatch.pm) basic support.
 Currently `catch{}`, `catch($var){}` and `catch(Foo::Bar $var){}` are supported